mchocho/Camagru/README.md

 ```

-Finally, start apache and MYSQL, then run the config scriptps to create the Database:
+Finally, start apache and MYSQL, then run the config script to create the Database:

 ```bash
 cd config